afragen/wp-dependency-installer/README.md

 Copy the `wp-install-dependencies` folder into your project and copy or adapt the `wp-dependencies-example.json` file as `wp-dependencies.json` to your needs.
 Best practices may be to add this directory into your `vendor` directory.

-Add the following line to your plugin or theme's `functions.php` file.
+Add the following line to your plugin or to your theme's `functions.php` file.
 Make sure to adjust for where in your project you install the `wp-install-dependencies` folder.

 ```php
 include_once( __DIR__ . '/vendor/wp-install-dependencies/wp-dependency-installer.php' );